Flab-E/ctf-stuff/README.md

 ghex <filename>
 ```

-If the file is not being recognised as a png you might wanna look into the initial 8 bytes, which must have the png file header to be able to view it.
+If the file is not being recognised as a png you might wanna look into the initial 8 bytes using a hexeditor, which must have the png file header to be able to view it.
 PNG file header has the following hex values:
 `89 50 4e 47 0d 0a 1a 0a`
-The next 4 bytes are generally, are of this value `00 00 00 0d` which is basically the start of IHDR chunk.
+The next 4 bytes generally, are  `00 00 00 0d` which is basically the start of IHDR chunk.

 ##### The IHDR chunk:
 No matter what INDR chunk has to be after the file header, with no other chunk in between.